alextidd/resolveome/reports/20250329_shared_muts_from_bj-somatic-variantcalling_dna_filter_cells.md

 # Variant annotation

-We annotate the variants using `dndscv`.
+We annotate the variants using `dndscv` and a common SNP database.

 ``` r